FACTBOX-Stone is one of dozens ensnared in Trump-Russia probe

 Twelve Russian intelligence officers were accused in July 2018 of hacking Democratic Party organizations as part of a Russian scheme to interfere with the election.
 THIRTEEN RUSSIAN NATIONALS, THREE COMPANIES

-The former Trump campaign adviser was sentenced in September 2018 to 14 days in prison after pleading guilty in October 2017 to lying to the FBI about his contacts with Russian officials, including a professor who told him the Russians had "dirt" on Clinton.
+The former Trump campaign adviser was sentenced in September 2018 to 14 days in prison after pleading guilty in October 2017 to lying to the FBI about his contacts with Russian officials and a Maltese professor who told him the Russians had "dirt" on Clinton.
 ALEX VAN DER ZWAAN

 A lawyer who once worked closely with Manafort and Gates, Van Der Zwaan pleaded guilty in February 2018 to lying to Mueller's investigators about contacts with a Trump campaign official.
 He was sentenced to 30 days in prison and fined $20,000.
 RICHARD PINEDO